FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Life is miserable for a dog who's terrified either occasionally, or often, and it's not much fun for the people who love him either.
+Life is miserable for a scared puppy or dog who feels terrified either occasionally, or often... and it's not much fun for the people who love him either.

 Lastly, let's take a quick look at the worst aspect of a puppy or dog's fear - that he will react aggressively in an effort to protect himself from the perceived threat.